Mini Game Corner [Mario Month]: Super Mario 64 DS (Nintendo DS)

 Each transformation has its own benefits.

+Certain enemy attacks will trigger a transformation in Wario that is necessary to reach other areas of each world and hidden secrets; Wario transforms into a burning ball of fire when set alight, becomes a zombie to drop to lower levels, or swells up to balloon-like proportions to reach higher levels, amongst other transformations.
 Part of Wario Land II’s gameplay is figuring out which enemies trigger a transformation and how to use that transformation in each area.
 It’s only by utilising all the tools at Wario’s disposal that players will be able to conquer each world, all the different branching paths, and access the secret final chapter, which is a time attack challenge through Syrup Castle.

 Additional Features: